-Novartis Pharmaceuticals is sponsoring two clinical research trials for adults 18 years or older with Non‑Alcoholic Steatohepatitis (NASH).
+Novartis Pharmaceuticals is sponsoring a clinical research trial for adults 18 years or older with Non‑Alcoholic Steatohepatitis (NASH).
 NASH is a common but often ‘silent’ condition that results in liver inflammation and damage due to a build up of fat in the liver.
 Although similar to alcoholic liver disease, it is not caused by drinking too much alcohol.

 Most people with NASH feel well and are not aware that they have a liver problem.
 However, NASH can be severe and lead to cirrhosis, a condition causing permanent liver damage and scarring.
 For patients with NASH, the liver is no longer working properly.
 To learn more about NASH, click here.

-The main purpose of each study is to investigate whether the study drug used is safe and effective in treating patients with NASH.
+The main purpose of this study is to investigate whether the study drug used is safe and effective in treating patients with NASH.

 To see if you may be eligible, click here for a pre-screener / questionnaire.

-People who participate in either trial must meet the following requirements:
+People who participate in this trial must meet the following requirements: